 Jeff joined Watsi on September 19th, 2016.
 Five years ago, Jeff joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jeff's most recent donation supported Dora, a future teacher from Tanzania, to fund leg corrective surgery so she can continue schooling.
+Jeff's most recent donation traveled 8,500 miles to support Veronica, a 50-year-old small-scale farmer from Kenya, to fund a thyroidectomy.